loopwerk/loopwerk.io/content/articles/2025-04-15-you-probably-dont-need-a-cms.md

 ---
 tags: django, python, insights
 summary: Many people quickly reach for a big CMS package for Django, when often this is overkill.
-Here's how to use a simple Django model with a CKEditor 5 WYSIWYG field, including embedded media like YouTube.
+Here's how to use a simple Django model with a CKEditor 5 WYSIWYG field.
 ---

 # You probably don't need a CMS